cuga-rajal/opensim_apple_arm64/README.md

 main distribution.
 I will update this project as needed.
 Eventually this project will be superceded.

-Until then, this work is licensed under Creative Commons BY-NC-SA 3.0: https://creativecommons.org/licenses/by-nc-sa/3.0/
+Until then, you can get them here.
+This work is licensed under Creative Commons BY-NC-SA 3.0: https://creativecommons.org/licenses/by-nc-sa/3.0/

 -------------